John C. Frémont: Emancipation edict controversy

 Frémont came under increasing pressure for decisive action, as Confederates controlled half of Missouri, Confederate troops under Price and McCulloch remained ready to strike, and rebel guerillas were wreaking havoc, wrecking trains, cutting telegraph lines, burning bridges, raiding farms, and attacking Union posts.
 Confederate sympathies in stronger slave-holding counties needed to be reduced or broken up.
 Confederate warfare was causing thousands of Union loyalists to take refuge, destitute, in Illinois, Iowa, and Kansas.
 Radicals in his camp and his wife Jessie urged Frémont to free the slaves of known Confederate supporters.
 They argued that these men were in rebellion and no longer protected by the Constitution, and it was legal to confiscate rebel property, including their slaves.

 So, on the morning of August 30, 1861, at dawn, Frémont, without notifying President Lincoln, issued a proclamation putting Missouri under martial law.
 The edict declared that civilians taken in arms against would be subject to court martial and execution, that the property of those who aided secessionists would be confiscated, and that the slaves of all rebels were immediately emancipated.
 This last clause caused much concern.
 Kentucky was still "neutral", and Unionists there feared Frémont's action would sway opinion there toward secession.
 One group in Louisville implored President Abraham Lincoln's friend Joshua Speed to tell Lincoln:

 [T]here is not a day to lose in disavowing emancipation or Kentucky is gone over the mill dam.

 Lincoln, fearing that Frémont's emancipation order would tip Missouri (and other Border states) to secession, asked Frémont to revise the order.
 Frémont refused to do so, and sent his wife to plead his case.
 President Lincoln told Jessie that Frémont "should never have dragged the Negro into the war".
 When Frémont remained obdurate, Lincoln publicly revoked the emancipation clause of the proclamation on 11 September.
 Frémont's abolitionist allies attacked Lincoln for this, creating more bad feeling.
 Meanwhile, the War Department compiled a report on Frémont's misconduct as commander in Missouri.
 This included the arrest of Frank Blair, which ended Frémont's alliance with the Blair family, who had backed him for the presidential nomination in 1856.

 Finally Lincoln decided Frémont had to go.
 He issued an order removing Frémont from command of the Western Department, which was hand-delivered to him by Lincoln's friend Leonard Swett on 2 November.
-Lincoln's actions prompted much hostility among Radical Republicans throughout the North, even from old friends like Senator Orville Browning.
+Lincoln's actions prompted much hostility among Radical Republicans throughout the North, including from old friends like Senator Orville Browning.
 Lincoln himself later privately stated his sympathy for Frémont, noting that the first reformer in some area often overreaches and fails, but he continued to insist that Frémont had exceeded his authority and endangered the Union cause.